joshuabloemer/Sci-fi-Panels/README.md

 # Sci-fi-Panels
-A procedural Sci-fi panel generator for blender 2.8
+A procedural Sci-fi panel generator for blender 2.8+

 **Please Note** </br>
-I'm an no longer working on this, and thus is no longer supported </br>
+I am not the original creator of the addon, just the maintainer.
+All credit for the idea and parts of the source code goes to Declan Richard Porter</br>
-If you'd like a last packaged version that you can load as an add on in blender 2.8 you can find that here: https://gum.co/TCnk
+If you want to support the original creator you can find them here: https://gum.co/TCnk

 ![add3](https://user-images.githubusercontent.com/34284628/122260952-25f2f480-ced4-11eb-989a-9201ee184cc8.PNG)
 ![add1](https://user-images.githubusercontent.com/34284628/122260858-0b208000-ced4-11eb-9a1b-0dbeadf60015.PNG)